Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Sinking Spring Farm -- Lincoln was the first son born to Thomas and Nancy Hanks Lincoln, who were already parents of a two-year-old daughter.
 They lived on a 300-acre farm by the south fork of Nolin Creek near Hodgenville, Kentucky.
 The name arose from a cave-fed spring still visible on the property today.
-Now managed by the National Park Service, the remains of the farm are accessible from U.S. Route 31E at Route 61.
+Now managed by the National Park Service, the remains of the farm are accessible from U.S. Highway 31E.
 The original one-room Lincoln cabin has disappeared, but a replica stands inside a much-visited stone memorial building.

 Spring 1811 -- December 1816

-Knob Creek Farm -- When Lincoln was two years old, his family moved several miles down the road to a 230-acre farm, named for the creek running through the land and its characteristic knob-shaped hills.
+Knob Creek Farm -- When Lincoln was two years old, his family moved nine miles down the road to a farm named for the creek running through the land and its characteristic knob-shaped hills.
 Thomas, the youngest child, was born here when Lincoln was three, but died soon afterward.
 In 1860 Lincoln wrote that his earliest recollection was of this place.
 The National Park Service maintains the farm area on U.S. Route 31E near Hodgenville, Kentucky, which includes a reconstructed cabin.